Apply for a certificate of entitlement

 How you apply for a certificate of entitlement depends on whether you’re inside or outside the UK.

-You can’t get a certificate if you already have a British passport or a valid certificate of entitlement in another foreign passport.
+You cannot get a certificate if you already have a British passport or a valid certificate of entitlement in another foreign passport.

-You can’t apply online if you’re living in North Korea.
+You cannot apply online if you’re living in North Korea.

 To apply from North Korea you must: